thwbecker/interact/README.md

-# interact - models static and earthqauke cycle fault interactions using dislocations in an elastic medium
+# interact - models static and earthqauke cycle fault interactions
+# using dislocations in an elastic medium

+Program reads in patches subdividing a fault geometry and either solves for stresses and/or displacements in a one-step problem for various boundary conditions (sign (i.e. direction) constrained or unconstrained), or for a simulated loading cycle where each patch follows a static-kinematic frictional constitutive law and repetitive rupture is allowed during continuous "plate-tectonic" loading.
+(Note that there is also a rudimentary, rate-state-friction cycle solver, rsf_solve.).

 `interact` uses `dc3d.f` as provided by Y. Okada as in Okada (BSSA, 1992), has .f90 code converted from Nikkhoo and Walter (GJI, 2015),